KhronosGroup/glTF/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md

 ## Implementation Notes

 This doesn't specify any specific rendering techniques.
-This is purely for organizing the data in a structured manner.

 ## Resources